Michel Barnier: Political positions

 Following his appointment as prime minister in 2024, the BBC described Barnier as "a committed, patriotic conservative in the tradition of ...
 Charles de Gaulle".
 In a conversation with Politico during July 2024, after the 7 July snap election, Barnier said France's most pressing issues were immigration, the state of its public finances and rebuilding its industrial and agricultural capacities.
 Upon his appointment as prime minister, he listed his main priorities as education, security and immigration control.

 During his 2021 presidential campaign, Barnier stated he would be in favour of proposing a referendum on whether to tighten the legal framework for immigration in France.
 As a candidate, he stated his intention in "putting a stop to non-European immigration for three to five years," during an interview with French weekly magazine Le Point.
 He proposed to "immediately stop regularizations, rigorously limit family reunification, reduce the reception of foreign students and the systematic execution of the double penalty".
 (Note: The "double penalty" refers to the removal of certain protections against deportation from foreign nationals who commit crimes in France.)
 He also proposed expanding prison capacity by 20,000 and imposing mandatory minimum sentences for certain crimes.

 On economic issues, Barnier has been characterised as close to the neoliberal policies of Emmanuel Macron, including the reduction of taxes and business regulation.
 As a presidential candidate, Barnier proposed cutting production taxes by €10 billion, raising the retirement age from 62 to 65, lengthening the working week and tightening the conditions for access to social assistance.

 Barnier is regarded as pro-European, as supporting NATO, and as favouring support for Ukraine in its war against Russia.
 He was described as a "Euro-ecstatic" by François Cornut-Gentille, his supporter and colleague in the Republicans.
 During his presidential campaign, many media organisations commented that Barnier sounded like a Eurosceptic and Brexit supporter, contradicting previous positions he had taken on the matter.

 In 1981, Barnier voted for the abolition of capital punishment, following a number of other right-wing deputies in breaking party instructions not to do so.
 In the same year, he was among the conservative politicians, including Jacques Chirac and François Fillon, who voted against reducing the age of consent for same-sex relationships to 15, the same as that for mixed-sex couples.
 He has made few statements on same-sex relations in the years since.

 Personal life

-As president of the 1992 Winter Olympics Organizing Committee, Barnier continued his ties with the International Olympic Committee, and been a member of the Sustainability and Legacy Commission of the entity, and of the board of trustees of Friends of Europe, a Brussels-based think tank.
+As president of the 1992 Winter Olympics Organising Committee, Barnier continued his ties with the International Olympic Committee, and been a member of the Sustainability and Legacy Commission of the entity, and of the board of trustees of Friends of Europe, a Brussels-based think tank.
 In 2021, he published My Secret Brexit Diary, a memoir of the EU's negotiations with the UK during its withdrawal from the bloc.

 In 1982, Barnier married Isabelle Altmayer, a lawyer; they have three children.

 In October 2024, Barnier underwent surgery for a cervical (neck) lesion.